 Selling insurance to make money can be a bright prospect for many people.
 In today’s era, we are constantly looking at new opportunities to make more money.
 Sometimes, it is not only about money.
 The job satisfaction of being an independent policy seller is very desirable for many people.
-There are more than 1.2 million independent insurance sellers, agents, and brokers in the United States alone.
+There are more than 1.2 million independent insurance sellers, agents, and brokers in the United States alone, so most potential customers have to use an insurance agency aggregator, just to be able to compare and filter through all the different options available.
 It is a billion-dollar industry that gives millions of people a livelihood.
 Naturally, those at the top of the table earn a substantial amount, often well above $1 million.

 Let’s weigh the possibilities and prospects of selling insurance in 2022 and who should go for it.